 In honor of Memorial Day, a donation for every runner will be given to TAPS, Tragedy Assistance Program for Survivors, offering compassionate care to family members grieving the loss of a servicemember.

 The important info: - The course is a paved park path at Camp Jordan park in East Ridge, Tennessee, just outside Chattanooga, less than an hour drive from the day one race in Georgia.
 We're less than two hours from the day three race in Alabama.
 The course is mostly flat, approximately a two mile loop. - Register for one day of the series, receive a hat.
 Two days, receive a hat and a mason jar (this is the South after all!)
 Three days, receive a hat, a mason jar, and a dry bag (perfect for all of those sweaty running clothes!) - You'll also receive your choice of a plastic cup or water bottle to use at our waterin' hole.
-It keeps the trash down, and helps you figure out which drink is yours. - Because everyone has preferences on clothing, we've priced these races low so you can add on things like tank tops, tech shirts, and other fun stuff.
+It keeps the trash down, and helps you figure out which drink is yours. - Because everyone has preferences on clothing, we DON'T give away a shirt as part of your swag, but you can add on things like tank tops, tech shirts, and other fun stuff.
 They'll pop up on the registration page after you get through the fun stuff like waivers. - All distances receive a unique medal.
-How else will people know you went for a run? - Strollers are permitted.
+How else will people know you went for a run?
+Run all three days and get a fourth medal! - Strollers are permitted.
 Pets are not.
 Have you ever seen a dog attack a bowl of banana pudding?
 We have.
 It's not cute. - Ten hour time limit means walkers, run-walkers, runners, skippers, and crawlers are welcome.
 We're more concerned about you crossing the finish line, not the amount of time it takes you to get there.
 Our party doesn't stop until the last person does. - Packet pickup one hour prior to race start.
 If you picked up your packet on day one, no need to stand in line on day two! - Virtual runners will be mailed all of their swag the week prior to the race series.